JuliaPackageComparisons/JuliaPackageComparisons.github.io/README.md

 ## The future of this project
 This project is currently a one-person project.
 The future hope is that the users and developers of the packages being compared will improve and add content to the webpage, in an organic way that mirrors the Julia Package ecosystem.
 I am currently looking for more maintainers to add and review pull requests, so please contact me if you are interested!

-## The problem to be adressed by this project
+## The problem to be addressed by this project
 The Julia Package ecosystem is organic.
 This means that situations like the ones below occur all the time:
 * A new package is registered.
 It uses a technically superior algorithm to achieve a goal that an existing package solves, but is less tested.
 * There are five or more different packages that do the same thing in different ways (e.g. automatic differentiation).